evgenyslab/webSockets/README.md

 ## TODO List:

+- [ ] can a call back be registered to read?
 - [ ] implement syslog
 - [ ] how to implement clean close within uws app? seems like `h.getDefaultGroup<uWS::SERVER>().close();` is called within an `onMessage` call back under specific conditions...